Cris223511/rappi-tf/README.md

 <i>
     <p align="center">
-        This repository contains a comprehensive inventory and order management system developed in C++.
+        This repository contains a robust inventory and order management system developed in C++.
-        It includes features for managing products, categories, and orders, leveraging object-oriented programming (OOP) principles, file handling, authentication, and utility functions.
+        Designed with a structured and modular approach, it incorporates object-oriented programming (OOP) principles, ensuring maintainability and scalability.
+The system facilitates efficient management of products, categories, and orders, utilizing structured text files for data storage.
+Additionally, it includes authentication mechanisms, utility functions for data validation, and automated ID generation to streamline operations.
+        Built with flexibility in mind, this project is intended to optimize inventory tracking and order processing for delivery services such as Rappi in Peru.
     </p>
 </i>